myoneko/sora-high/README.md

 npm run setup
 ```

--   Import `setup/import.sql` into the MySQL Database
+-   Import `/setup/import.sql` into the MySQL Database
--   Update/configure `.env` file with new credentials
+-   Update/configure `/.env` file with new credentials

 <br>